Pentax cameras: MZ/ZX Series

 This innovative series brought the "small and light" concept back from previous generation manual focus cameras.
-This series known as MZ models elsewhere were named ZX models in the USA except MZ-S, the MZ-5 being known as the ZX-5 in the USA.
-The exception to this rule was the MZ-6 which was known as the ZX-L in the USA.
+This series known as MZ models elsewhere were named ZX models in the US except MZ-S, the MZ-5 being known as the ZX-5 in the US.
+The exception to this rule was the MZ-6 which was known as the ZX-L in the US.
 Models shown on the same row are model replacements/upgrades in the range, so the MZ-10 was replaced by the MZ-7 which was subsequently replaced by the MZ-6.

 All members of this series are compact autofocus SLRs except the MZ-M. The flagship model in this series is the MZ-S which body materials are metal, faster film drive and higher flash sync speed.
 Only MZ-S and MZ-6 are compatible with newly introduced P-TTL flash system.
 Both models can control remote flash wirelessly by popup flash commander mode in normal or high-speed flash sync.